ljrocha/100daysofswift-projects/Project6a/README.md

 ## Main Topics Covered

-- Creating Auto Layout constraints in Interface Builder.
+- Creating Auto Layout constraints in Interface Builder

 ## Challenges
 - [x] Try replacing the `widthAnchor` of the labels with `leadingAnchor` and `trailingAnchor` constraints, which more explicitly pin the label to the edges of its parent.